 The North Central Texas Council of Governments (NCTCOG), as the Metropolitan Planning Organization (MPO) for the Dallas-Fort Worth Metropolitan Area, in cooperation with Dallas Area Rapid Transit (DART), the Fort Worth Transportation Authority (The T), the Denton County Transportation Authority (DCTA), the North Texas Tollway Authority (NTTA), and the Texas Department of Transportation (TxDOT), initiated a review of value pricing concepts for applicability in the Dallas-Fort Worth Region.
 The regional study established criteria, policies, and procedures to identify potential candidates for short-term and long-term value pricing demonstration projects, and studied the applicability of value pricing concepts in existing corridors.
-The study also proposed potential managed facilities for the next metropolitan transportation plan.
-Additionally, the results of this study were incorporated into the ongoing implementation approval and work processes for the I-635/LBJ Major Investment Study and planning recommendations.
+The study also proposed potential managed facilities for the next metropolitan transportation approval and work processes for the I-635/LBJ Major Investment Study and planning recommendations.